 When Things Fail (And They Will) Power Through.
 PowerPoint presentations are notorious for not working just when you need them.
 When something goes wrong, you have to power through it.
-It's extremely hard to do, although lots of practice will help.
+It is extremely hard to do, although lots of practice will help.

-Don't Look Back.
-When your presentation does work, and they put it on a big screen behind you, don't look at it.
-When you look back, you lose eye contact with your audience.
-You're giving yourself the opportunity to be distracted and it can easily break your rhythm.
+Do not Look Back.
+When your presentation does work, and they put it on a big screen behind you, do not look at it.
+When you look back, you will lose eye contact with your audience.
+You are giving yourself the opportunity to be distracted and it can easily break your rhythm.
 Do your best to avoid looking back.

-Tell audience What they are About to See.
-Another difficult thing to do is to talk ahead of the slides that you're showing.
-Tell the audience what they are about to see on the next PowerPoint slide (without saying, "What you're about to see...").
+Tell the audience What they are About to See.
+Another difficult thing to do is to talk ahead of the slides that you are showing.
+Tell the audience what they are about to see on the next PowerPoint slide (without saying, "What you are about to see...").